lemairem/fctlog/README.md

 };
 ```
 The logger child class must be instantiated instead of the original class.
+The function logging can be disabled on compile time by using the original class.
 See 'demo' for more details.

 Per default the logging messages will be displayed on the standard output.